IBM/dbb/Wazi_Deploy/Reporting-pipeline/README.md

 ## Getting Started

-To use this template as a pipeline follow the detailed instructions in [Gitlab/README.md](./Gitlab/README.md) to configure and run the pipeline.
+To configure and use this template as a pipeline follow the detailed instructions in [Gitlab/README.md](./Gitlab/README.md).

 ## Sample output of renderer